 That being said, the type of protein that you include in your diet is important.
 We recommend including a variety of protein throughout the week including:

 - Eggs (with yolk & without)

 - Whey Protein Isolate

 Each of these sources of protein includes a full spectrum of branched-chain amino acids which are the building blocks of your highly sought after muscle.
-If you haven’t been including foods with a full amino acid profile in your diet, it could be another reason why you’re not gaining muscle mass.
+If you haven’t been including foods with a full amino acid profile in your diet, it could be another reason why you can't build muscle mass.

 RECOMMENDED PRODUCT: Whey Protein Isolate (Vanilla, Chocolate 31 Servings)

 When it comes to building muscle protein gets all the glory.
 But if you’re not gaining muscle mass, then you’re going to need to add more carbs to your diet.
 Tons of "IG experts" and fitness enthusiasts tell you that you need to cut carbs or lower your carb intake to put on muscle and get the body you've dreamed of, when in fact, it's quite the opposite.

 High-intensity and resistance training requires energy, and carbohydrates are your body's fuel source.
 Having low glycogen levels, coming from a low carbohydrate diet, would negatively impact your athletic performance and results.